michuanhaohao/michuanhaohao.github.io/index.md

 <img class="profile-picture" src="./imgs/photo.jpg">

+- I was born in Nanchang, China on 1994.
 I am currently a Ph.D. student under the supervision of Prof. [Wei Jiang](https://person.zju.edu.cn/jiangwei) at the Institute of Cyber-Systems and Control, College of Control Science and Engineering, Zhejiang University.
 I received my bachelor degree from College of Control Science and Engineering, Zhejiang University in 2015.

-I will soon get my doctor degree and join in Alibaba DAMO Academy.
+- I will soon get my doctor degree and join in Alibaba DAMO Academy.
 We are hiring Algorithm Engineers (Full-time) and Research Interns in computer vision.
 (Please feel free to contact me!)

-If you are applying for a PhD student in computer vision, you also can contact me.
+- If you are applying for a PhD student in computer vision, you also can contact me.
 I will co-supervise PhD students with Prof. Wei Jiang at Zhejiang University.

-I was the founder and president of the Student AI Association of Zhejiang University (ZJUAI).
-Welcome to join the association to study AI with some friends.

-You can find my publications on [Google Scholar](https://scholar.google.com.hk/citations?user=7QvWnzMAAAAJ&hl=zh-CN) and my open source code on [GitHub](https://github.com/michuanhaohao).
+- You can find my publications on [Google Scholar](https://scholar.google.com.hk/citations?user=7QvWnzMAAAAJ&hl=zh-CN) and my open source code on [GitHub](https://github.com/michuanhaohao).

 ## Research Interest